 Information you give us

-This is information about you (and your financial adviser/representative or beneficial owner which may include a child for whom you have parental responsibility, if applicable,) that you (and/or your financial adviser/representative, if applicable) give us by filling in forms or by corresponding with us by phone, e-mail or otherwise.
-The information you give us may include name, address, e-mail address and phone number, financial information, credit history, identification records.
+This is information about you (and your financial adviser/representative or beneficial owner which may include a child for whom you have parental responsibility, if applicable) that you (and/or your financial adviser/representative, if applicable) give us by filling in forms or by corresponding with us by phone, e-mail or otherwise.

 Information we collect or generate about you and your representatives

-We sometimes record telephone conversations and monitor email communications to resolve complaints, improve our service and in order to comply with our legal and regulatory requirements.
+We sometimes record telephone conversations and monitor email communications to resolve complaints, improve our service and to comply with our legal and regulatory requirements.
 We generate data to improve our service and to manage, administer and take decisions about your account.
 The information we capture in this way may include your name, address, e-mail address and phone number, financial and debit card information, credit history and identification records.

 Information we receive from other sources

-- Verifying your identity – We will use information provided by third parties (e.g. fraud prevention agencies) when verifying your identity and when carrying out anti money laundering checks.
+- Verifying your identity – We will use information provided by third parties (e.g. fraud prevention agencies) when verifying your identity and when carrying out anti-money laundering checks.
 Such information may include some details about any criminal convictions and any allegations regarding criminal activity that relate to you, as well as details of your status as a politically exposed person.
 It may also include your nationality and identification records (e.g. passport information).

-- Intermediaries – We may receive information from dealers, brokers and introducers for the purposes of entering in to and administering your agreement.
+- Intermediaries – We may receive information from dealers, brokers and introducers for the purposes of entering into and administering your agreement.
 This may include your name, address, e-mail address and phone number, financial and debit card information, credit history and identification records.